SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 send those data sets to the fitting perspective, and select a model to fit to each data set.

-Instructions on how to load and activate data are in the User Documentation section :ref:`Loading_data`.
+Instructions on how to load and activate data are in the section :ref:`Loading_data`.

 SasView can fit data in one of three ways:

 *  in *Single* fit mode - individual data sets are fitted independently one-by-one

 *  in *Simultaneous* fit mode - multiple data sets are fitted simultaneously to the *same* model with/without constrained parameters (this might be useful, for example, if you have measured the same sample at different contrasts)

 *  in *Batch* fit mode - multiple data sets are fitted sequentially to the *same* model (this might be useful, for example, if you have performed a kinetic or time-resolved experiment and have *lots* of data sets!)

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ